CUNY-Hunter-CSCI-Capstone-Summer2014/XMPP-Chat/Tasks for the day.md

 **2014-06-04**
 - [ ] How to use github
-- [ ] Go over end goals - domain expert
+- [ ] Finish end goals - domain expert
 - [ ] Break down goals to smaller tasks - UML use case (diagram)
 - [ ] Begin to delegate tasks
 - [ ] Set end dates for tasks